Perverse filtration for generalized Kummer varieties of fibered surfaces: Generalized Kummer varieties for fibered surfaces

 When $B=\BC^*$, a similar argument gives a composition $\BC^*\to A\to \BC^*$.
 Since any non-trivial endomorphism of $\BC^*$ is given by $z\to z^n$ for some nonzero integer $n$.
 We may assume $n>0$; precomposing the isomorphism $z\to z^{-1}$ otherwise.
 The exact sequence (\ref{exact}) splits after a base change $z\to z^n$.
 Therefore, $f:A\to \BC^*$ is an equivariant quotient of the projection $E\times\BC^*\to \BC^*$ by a finite cyclic group $\BZ/n\BZ$. \end{proof}

 \begin{lem} Let $A$ be an abelian surface.
 Then any surjective morphism $f:A\to \BP^1$ has disconnected generic fiber. \end{lem}

-\begin{proof} By \cite[Lemma 1.1]{Barth}, any irreducible component of any fiber is elliptic curve, and any such two elliptic curves are algebraically equivalent.
-Since all fibers are algebraic equivalent, the numbers of irreducible components of fibers must be constant.
-If the generic fiber were connected, then $f:A\to\BP^1$ would be smooth.
+\begin{proof} By \cite[Lemma 1.1]{Barth}, any irreducible component of any fiber is an elliptic curve, and any such two elliptic curves are algebraically equivalent.
+Since the arithmetic genus of the fibers are constant, the number of elliptic curve components on fibers are constant.
+If the generic fiber were connected, then the generic smoothness would imply that $f:A\to\BP^1$ would be an smooth morphism with all fibers being elliptic curves.
 Then the decomposition theorem

 would imply $H^*(A,\BQ)=H^*(\BP^1,\BQ)\oplus H^*(\BP^1,\BQ)^{\oplus 2}[-1]\oplus H^*(\BP^1,\BQ)[-2]$, which is a contradiction. \end{proof}